-God of War releases on PS4 today, and it’s another one of those pesky console exclusives that we’ll never see grace our Steam libraries.
-But there’s no need for you to feel totally left out as Sony fans dig into Kratos’s new journey this weekend.
-There are plenty of games on PC that offer similar experiences to the God of War series, so why not play one of those instead?
+God of War is, of course, a PS4 game.
+It’s another one of those pesky console exclusives that we’ll never see grace our Steam libraries.
+Or Epic Store libraries.
+Or UPla… er, you get the idea.
+But that’s no reason to give up on the dream.
+Sony fans may have Kratos’s journey to savour, but there are plenty of games on PC that offer similar experiences to the God of War series.

-This year’s God of War trades the series’ traditional hack-and-slash gameplay for much heavier third-person brawling.
-But we’ve had something like that for over a year now: Ubisoft’s For Honor.
-This ambitious knights versus vikings versus samurai fever dream features detailed fight mechanics that emphasise the precision skills of sword combat.
+God of War trades the series’ traditional hack-and-slash gameplay for much heavier third-person brawling.
+But we’ve had something like that for a while now: Ubisoft’s For Honor.
+This ambitious knights-versus-vikings-versus-samurai fever dream features detailed fight mechanics that emphasise the precision skills of sword combat.

 In the new God of War, Kratos has run out of Greek gods to brutally decimate, and so he’s moved onto the Norse pantheon.
 If you’re into Vikings and snow, then, you need to take a look at Hellblade – Ninja Theory’s multiple award-winning Nordic-inspired tragedy.

 The latest God of War is all gritty and serious but it’s got nothing on Hellblade.
 Protagonist Senua is locked in a perpetual battle with psychosis and you have to help her through it.
 Voices in her head aim to deter both her and you at every step of her journey.
 This makes her quest to rescue the soul of her lover from the goddess Hela all the more haunting.